SenseTecnic/git-playground/README.md

 git-playground
 ==============

 Want to test how git works?
-This is the place.
+This is the place...